-In 2020 the Authority selected a sample of one audit of a PIE.
-In the audit selected, the Authority evaluated the quality of evidence across the following audit areas:
+In 2020 the Authority selected a sample of five audits of PIEs.
+For each audit selected, the Authority evaluated the quality of evidence across the following audit areas:

 - audit planning

 - · communications with those charged with governance

-- · completion areas
+- completion areas

-For the audit selected, the Authority also evaluated the quality of audit evidence across additional audit areas.
+For each audit selected, the Authority also evaluated the quality of audit evidence across additional audit areas.
 The additional audit areas were selected at the discretion of the Authority, taking into consideration the specific risks pertaining to the audit as well as other areas of focus for the Authority.